Guide to Expeditions

 Our Expeditions are designed for intermediate to advanced students.
 Many of these activities lead to open-ended extensions, designed to encourage students to practice science by formulating their own questions and by accessing data to pursue new and novel hypotheses.
 In general, these projects require extended periods of time to complete as well as the use of spreadsheet programs that enable the plotting of data (e.g., Excel or Google Sheets).
 Prior experience working with such software will be helpful.

 We invite you to share your needs, interests, and challenges with us.
 And if your students find that they have learned something extraordinary while on their Expedition, let us know that as well!
 We may try to replicate it for future travels (and travelers) on our site.
-Contact us at: outreach@sdss.org

-Expeditions into the Milky Way
+Expeditions to the Milky Way

 Star Clusters